ZauchnerP/TODO/README.md

     - Fills empty Hide cells with `0`
     - Highlights tasks due today in red

+- "hide low": Hide tasks with low importance (<100).

+- "sort time": Sorts only by the `Time needed` column.

 - "lines": Creates dotted lines between the tasks.
 Should be run after major changes to remove unneeded lines and add new ones.
     If you don't want any lines, remove them manually.

-- "sort time": Sorts only by the `Time needed` column.

 - "hide dependence": Hides all tasks with a non-empty `Dependence` field.